Commodity funds mostly in red in gloomy first half year

 The U.N.
 Food & Agriculture Organization said in a report this month many hedge funds made money from the 2007/2008 food crisis by riding wheat, corn and soybean prices to their highs, and their momentum for profit has slowed.

-“As with most mature businesses, commodity hedge funds are ﬁnding proﬁtability harder to come by,” it said.
+“As with most mature businesses, commodity hedge funds are nding protability harder to come by,” it said.

 For some funds, May was a bad month.